 Where can I buy Bratwurst sausages?
 You can commonly find them at almost any deli or grocery store.

-I only have salted butter can I use that instead of unsalted butter?
-In a pinch, there is no problem using salted butter; be mindful when seasoning your soup with the Kosher salt.
+I only have salted butter.
+Can I use that instead of unsalted butter?
+There is no problem using salted butter; be mindful when seasoning your soup with Kosher salt.
 You can always add more after taste testing, but you can’t remove the excess salt once added to the recipe.

 What are the green scallions?
 Scallions are very mild onions and in close relation to leeks and shallots.
 They are otherwise known as spring onions or just green onions.

 Why is Kosher salt used in this recipe instead of table salt?
-The reason I use Kosher salt over regular salt is due it is less likely to contain additives like anti-caking agents or other ingredients.
+I use Kosher salt over regular salt because it is less likely to contain additives like anti-caking agents or other ingredients.
 The flavor is also better.

 Bratwurst Cheddar Potato Soup

 - 1 tablespoon Olive oil

 - 3 cloves Garlic chopped